thomixlz/SIRH-BREGLER-FR/README.md

 ## Version History

+* 0.6 :
+    * Add in edit users a button with "generate password" and send the mail with new log to the users
+    * Change design in cms

 * 0.5 :
     * Add not able to delete or edit Superadmin account
     * Add Equipe Crud